ivlcic/neuroticla/result/corpus/README.md

 The selection of clients was also influenced by the volume of news monitoring, following the principle that more coverage would enhance the corpus.
 The objective was to ensure the diversity of the corpus in terms of news content.
 Subsequently, a one-year (2023) time frame was chosen considering the tasks associated with the EMMA project, which involve long-term and large-scale news analysis.
-We were also aiming for a larger corpus size because potentially used large language models usually need large data for training or fine-tuning.
+We were also aiming for a larger corpus size because potentially using large language models usually needs large data for training or fine-tuning.

 ## Properties